Do you want to redirect users to another page after they press submit on your contact form?

 After you’ve chosen the page to redirect users to, click Save.

-To do this, go to Settings » Confirmation and select the Confirmation Type as Go to URL (Redirect) from the Confirmation Type dropdown menu.
+To do this, go to Settings » Confirmation like before.
+This time, select Go to URL (Redirect) from the Confirmation Type dropdown menu.

-Then, paste the complete website address you’d like to send the user to in the section labeled Confirmation Redirect URL.
+Then, paste the complete URL of the external page you’d like to send the user to in the field labeled Confirmation Redirect URL.